physics-chalmers/tif285/doc/LectureNotes/_build/html/_sources/content/BayesianStatistics/BayesianBasics/BayesianRecipe.md

 We will get back later to the choice of prior and its effect on the analysis.

 <!-- !split -->
 This prior state of knowledge, or ignorance, is modified by the data through the likelihood function $p(D|p_H,I)$.
 It is a measure of the chance that we would have obtained the data that we actually observed, if the value of the bias-weighting was given (as known).
-If, in the conditioning information $I$, we assume that the flips of the coin were independent events, so that the outcome of one did not influence that of another, then the probability of obtaining the data `H heads in N tosses' is given by the binomial distribution (we leave a formal definition of this to a statistics textbook)
+If, in the conditioning information $I$, we assume that the flips of the coin were independent events, so that the outcome of one did not influence that of another, then the probability of obtaining the data "H heads in N tosses" is given by the binomial distribution (we leave a formal definition of this to a statistics textbook)

 \begin{equation}
 p(D|p_H,I) \propto p_H^H (1-p_H)^{N-H}.